List of Emmerdale characters introduced in 2011: Amelia Spencer

-Amelia Spencer, played by Daisy Campbell, made her first screen appearance on 19 July 2011.
+Amelia Spencer, played by Daisy Campbell, made her first screen appearance on 19 July 2011 and her last screen appearance on 20 December 2024.
 The character and casting was announced on 3 June 2011.
 Amelia arrives at the Dingles' house with her aunt, Rachel (Gemma Oaten), after she accuses Sam Dingle's (James Hooton) young son, Samson (Sam Hall), of bullying her at school.
 Rachel makes Amelia say sorry to Samson when it turns out she was the one doing the bullying and is enrolled in the summer club run by Marlon Dingle (Mark Charnock) and Laurel Thomas (Charlotte Bellamy) and there, makes friends with the other children.
 Amelia's family; mother Ali (Kelli Hollis), Ali's girlfriend Ruby Haswell (Alicya Eyo) and her older brother Sean (Luke Roskell) move into Brook Cottage.
 Amelia gets fed up of Sean arguing with Ruby and runs away, straight into the path of Carl King's (Tom Lister) van.
 However, she is pulled out of the way in time by Sam.
-Amelia is happy when her father, Dan, turns up in the village to see her and Sean.
+Amelia is happy when her father, Dan (Liam Fox), turns up in the village to see her and Sean.

 Amelia decides she wants to believe in God and announces to her mum that she wants to be christened.
 A few days before her christening day, Amelia changes her mind because two girls at the summer club are bullying her over her mother being a lesbian, which Sean finds amusing.
 After Ali talks to her, the christening goes ahead as planned.
 Amelia is a bridesmaid at her father's wedding to Chas Dingle (Lucy Pargeter).
 When Chas is later arrested for the murder of Carl, Amelia makes a dummy of her and attempts to throw it on the bonfire.
 Amelia auditions for the part of Mary in the Nativity play at the church.
 She begs the vicar for the part and on purpose sings louder than the other children.
 Amelia later meets her baby cousin Archie after Rachel goes into premature labour.
 Amelia was also a bridesmaid for her father, Dan, and Kerry Wyatt's (Laura Norton) wedding.
 However, it was later discovered that Kerry was already married but she did not think it was valid since it was in Las Vegas.